rphsoftware/scaffoldingMC/readme.md

 - Clients seeing each other
 - Getting player position and updating what chunks get sent
 - Sending empty chunks at the edges
-- Negative positions for region files that actually work (currently the chunks are in a wrong order)
 - Streaming of chunk data rather than pregeneration (That was a lazy hack)
 - Significant reduction of memory usage (this goes back to the previous point)
 - Time of day locking